Alpaca00/tone-track-service/devops/helm/README.md

 ## Deployment to Kubernetes

-This configuration utilizes Helm to deploy the application to a Kubernetes cluster and retrieve the necessary image from the [Docker Hub repository](https://hub.docker.com/repository/docker/alpaca00/tone-track-image/general).
+This configuration utilizes Helm to deploy the application to a Kubernetes cluster.
+The image can be retrieved either from your own Docker Hub repository or by using a locally built image.

 ### Prerequisites
 - Ensure you have [Helm](https://helm.sh/docs/intro/install/) `>= v3.16.2` installed on your system.